fastjs-team/docs/docs/guide/date-start.md

 :::tip Format string
 If you don't pass a format string, it will default to `Y-M-D h:m:s`.

-Scroll down to see the format string table.
+For more information about date format, scroll down to see the [format string table](#format-table).
 :::

 ```typescript